Pregnant and Addicted to Painkillers

 - Heart Palpitations

 Many women who realize they are pregnant, for the babies well-being, will stop taking their prescribed painkillers along with alcohol, smoking cigarette, fish in fear of mercury poisoning, processed foods, the list goes on.
 Try to imagine going through those painkiller withdrawal symptoms while pregnant.
 The damage a developing fetus will endure is compounded when the mother has a seizure or flu-like symptoms for weeks on end.
 In many causes, the doctor will evaluate the prescribed medication a pregnant woman is taking and determine if the elimination of the medication will be detrimental to both the fetus and the mother.
+Alcohol during a pregnancy is a bad idea.

 The doctor may recommend different medications that may be safer for the developing child, but overall, if stopping a medication will cause the pregnancy stress or miscarriage, it is recommended to keep taking it until something else is recommended.